BenjaminShinar/Books-Resources/udemy_mongodb_complete/section_12_aggregation.md

 ### Diving Deeper Into the Group Stage

-with the aggreation framework, we can sort at any stage.
+with the aggregation framework, we can sort at any stage.

 ```js
 db.persons.aggregate([